Skip to main content

 There are various factors affecting job scheduling, including the resources requested for the job.
 Submitted jobs should aim to only request needed resources.
 This increases the efficiency of computing resources available to all researchers, as well as reducing climate impact.
 Please see guidance on requesting CPU and memory resources for jobs.

-General Access jobs can run on the majority of purchased Priority Access Quest nodes for up to 4 hours when they have spare capacity, which significantly increases the resource available for General Access use.
-General Access allocation users will experience the shortest wait times when running jobs requesting 4 hours or less of wall time.
+General Access jobs can run on the majority of purchased Priority Access Quest nodes for up to 4 hours when spare capacity exists.
+This significantly increases the resources available for General Access use.
+General Access users will experience the shortest wait times when running jobs requesting 4 hours or less.